FIRST ALERT DAY for Heat & Humidity

 Heat Index reaching the triple digits this afternoon

-TONIGHT: Mostly clear this evening, then increasing clouds and not as cool.
+TONIGHT: Increasing cloudiness and not as cool.
+A slight chance for showers and storms by morning.
 Low: 75°.
 Wind: S 5-10 mph.

 SUNDAY: Partly cloudy and very warm.
 A chance for showers and thunderstorms during the day.
 High: 90°.
 Wind: W 5-15 mph.